nuxt/docs/en/guide/plugins.md

 description: Nuxt.js lets you add modules inside the vendor.bundle.js file generated to reduce the size of the app bundle.
 It's really useful when using external modules (like axios for example)
 ---

-## Configuration: `plugins`
+> Nuxt.js allows you to define js plugins to be ran before instantiating the root vue.js application, it can be to use your own library or external modules

-> Nuxt.js allows you to define js plugins to be ran before instantiating the root vue.js application
+## Use an External Module

-I want to use [vue-notifications](https://github.com/se-panfilov/vue-notifications) to validate the data in my inputs, I need to setup the plugin before launching the app.
+If you want to use [vue-notifications](https://github.com/se-panfilov/vue-notifications) to display notification in my application, I need to setup the plugin before launching the app.

 File `plugins/vue-notifications.js`:
 ```js